jonhamm/jham-depcheck/README.md

 `--ignore-patterns`: Comma separated patterns describing files to ignore.
 Patterns must match the .gitignore [spec](http://git-scm.com/docs/gitignore).
 Example, `--ignore-patterns=build/Release,dist,coverage,*.log`.

+`--ignore-package-json`: Comma separated list of ignore glob patterns for directories holding `package.json` files where the directory should be scanned despite the precense of `package.json`.
+Example `--ignore-package-json:apps/,libs/`

 `--help`: Show the help message.

 `--parsers`, `--detectors` and `--specials`: These arguments are for advanced usage.
 They provide an easy way to customize the file parser and dependency detection.
 Check [the pluggable design document](https://github.com/depcheck/depcheck/blob/master/doc/pluggable-design.md) for more information.